 As with Te Hāpaitanga, the Satellite Group connects emerging and future high performance coaches from across sports into a community of practice.

 The Satellite Group coaches have access to a series of coach development online seminars and/or workshops.
-The online series provides a platform to share insights, exchange ideas, reflections, and solutions in a community of female coaches.
+The online series provides a platform to share insights, exchange ideas, reflections, and solutions in a community of women coaches.